 Cambridge Center North Garage.
 This 1,170-space, six-level parking garage, completed by the Company in 1990, is set in a highly landscaped setting in the middle of the North Parcel.
 It is set back from Broadway over 100 feet behind a heavily-landscaped park which features a perennial garden surrounding a central open lawn and which received the 1990 Urban Landscape Award from the Massachusetts Horticultural Society.
 The garage provides parking spaces for occupants of and business visitors to buildings at Cambridge Center and also provides monthly parking to individuals in the Kendall Square area and transient day parking.
+In order to assist the Company in maintaining its qualifications as a REIT under federal tax law, following the Offering the Company will lease this Property, pursuant to a lease with a participation in the gross receipts of the Property, to Kinney Systems, Inc.

 Eleven Cambridge Center.
 This 4-story, 79,616 square foot office building is on the southwest corner of the North Parcel facing Broadway.
 The brick and punched-window exterior is set back from Broadway behind a ten-foot deep planter and the entrance to the building is at the center of this landscaped zone through a three-story curtain wall into a lobby atrium of the same height.
-As with Ten Cambridge Center, the building, which was built by the Company in 1984, was designed to function in every respect as a multi-tenant building with no modifications required to do so.
+As with Ten Cambridge Center, the building, which was built by the Company in 1984, is designed to function in every respect as a multi-tenant building with no modifications required to do so.
 The building is currently leased in its entirety to the Open Software Foundation, originally founded in 1988 by a consortium of leading computer companies and which now has a membership of over 200 firms worldwide.

 Fourteen Cambridge Center.
-This two-story, 67,362 square feet R&D Property with a brick exterior was built by the Company in 1983 to provide headquarters offices, research laboratories and supporting facilities for Biogen, Inc. Since that time Biogen has grown substantially, and relocated most of its office functions to other buildings at Cambridge Center and in the immediately surrounding area.
+This two-story, 67,362 square feet R&D Property with a brick exterior was built by the Company in 1983 to provide headquarters offices, research laboratories and supporting facilities for Biogen, Inc. Since that time Biogen has grown substantially and relocated most of its office functions to other buildings at Cambridge Center and in the immediately surrounding area.
 The building has extensive special HVAC and utility services (including steam and gas) that provide it with the capacity to service high intensity research and production facilities for the biotechnology industry and allied research needs.
 The building's entrance is through a major curtain wall element in its long west side flanked by extensive landscaping, opening onto a two-story skylight-topped central atrium featuring a monumental central staircase providing access directly to the second level.